- What is Leverage Trading?

 If we ignore the spread, for the moment, the split-second the position is opened, the trader’s equity is divided into $729.85 of used margin and his balance (equity minus used margin) of (required) free margin.
 Because of the spread, however, a position will always open with a loss equal to the spread.
 Therefore, we must add that amount to the required margin in order for the position to actually open.

 Once the position is open, equity begins to change in accordance with the profit/loss of the position (and remember – that profit/loss is magnified in accordance with the leverage level).
 The moment the free margin level drops below 10% x used margin, the system will begin to close out positions – losing ones first – until free margin is once again 10% higher than used margin.
 This is called a ‘margin call’.

 Leverage Trading with Friedberg Direct

-Friedberg Direct offers many instruments, and each has a different leverage which can also change based on the chosen platform by the trader.
+Friedberg Direct offers many instruments, and each has a different leverage which can also change based on the trading platform chosen by the trader.
 On MetaTrader 4 you can enjoy an up to 20:1 leverage.

 It is important to make sure of the leverage on the specific platform before you commence your trades; and in order to avoid a margin call, always make sure you have enough equity in your account’s balance so you can continue your trades undisturbed.